huawei-noah/HEBO/MCBO/README.md

 - [x] Allows restart from checkpoints
 - [x] Add random tree-based additive GP kernel as surrogate model
 - [x] Add message-passing acquisition function optimizer
+- [x] Add an option to use Sobol sampling instead of uniform sampling of the initial points suggested by BO.
 - [ ] Support multi-objective acquisition functions such as MACE.
 - [ ] Add sparse-GP surrogates.
 - [ ] Add NP-based surrogates.